(The latest information and a quick reference is located here.)

 cc-pkg has the same three sub-commands of the default

 pastebin program: get, run, and put*.
-They each do exactly what you’d expect them to do, except they can use package names as well as pastebin IDs.
-Package names are alphanumeric characters and dashes, and there are two file types cc-pkg can recognize and utilize:
+They each do exactly what you’d expect them to do, except they can use names as well as pastebin IDs.
+Names consist of alphanumeric characters and dashes, and there are two file types cc-pkg can recognize and utilize:

 Both are plaintext lists of the form

 package and has file paths (all starting with a forward slash) as keys, with names or pastebin IDs as values.
 This is how cc-pkg knows which files to download and where to put them.
 The second type is called a